Back and Spinal Injuries in Nursing Home Patients

 • Costs associated with acquiring adaptive devices like wheelchairs and walkers

 There’s a chance that your loved one has suffered an untimely death due to a nursing home spinal injury.
-In that case, you could recover the following damages:
+In that case, you could recover the following damages in a wrongful death claim:

 • Loss of financial support the decedent would have provided if they intended to go back to work